omdevteam/om/docs/html/_sources/example_amo_monitor_toml.rst.txt

-Example *monitor.toml* for the AMO beamline at the LCLS facility
+Example *monitor.toml* for the AMO Beamline at the LCLS Facility
 ----------------------------------------------------------------

 .. code-block:: ini